 I’m a survivor of a concentration camp.

 My eyes saw what no man should witness:

 women and children shot by high school and college graduates.

 My request is: Help your students become more human.

 Your efforts must never produce learned monsters, skilled psychopaths, educated Eichmanns.

 Reading, writing and arithmetic are very important only if they serve to make our children more human.

 Author: Mr. Jack Corley

-Chair, UPF Europe
+Chair, UPF Eurasia

 Mr. Jack Corley is an Irish citizen and has worked with the Unification Movement in Europe, the United States, Southeast Asia, the former Soviet Union and China.
 Between 1990 and 2005 he worked in the former Soviet region as Vice President of the International Educational Foundation and Secretary General of UPF Eurasia, and organized many conferences on character education in the People’s Republic of China.
 From 2006 to 2009 he served as Assistant Secretary General of UPF International.
-He currently serves as European Director of the Family Federation for World Peace and Unification and Chair of the European chapter of the Universal Peace Federation.
+He currently serves as Eurasian Director of the Family Federation for World Peace and Unification and Chair of the Eurasian chapter of the Universal Peace Federation.